menu

 Living in Brownsville

-Brownsville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Brownsville is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Brownsville is an extremely ethnically-diverse city.
 The people who call Brownsville home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Brownsville, accounting for 94.56% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Brownsville, accounting for 94.01% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Brownsville residents report their race to be White, followed by Asian.
-Important ancestries of people in Brownsville include German, English, Irish, French, and Italian.
+Important ancestries of people in Brownsville include German, English, Irish, Italian, and French.

 The most common language spoken in Brownsville is Spanish.
 Other important languages spoken here include English and Tagalog.